CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 **Note: As mentioned, instructions for getting started can be found in the README.MD once you setup your classroom repo.
 This includes creating/joining a GitHub team, creating a repository, setting up GitHub Actions, Docker, and deploying on a cloud server instance.**

+### Do something fun (non-scholastic) with your team.

+- Getting to know your colleagues in a friendly context can often lead to more effective collaboration; healthy teams often get lunch together, for example.
+To incentivize this, we will give your team 5% extra credit for this assignment if you meet as a team outside of a working session.
+You might want to eat together or go out for boba tea.
+If someone on your team is not feeling well, you may also do a virtual activity, such as an online gaming session (perhaps [drawasaurus](https://www.drawasaurus.org)) or social "zoom lunch."

 ## Deliverables

 You will submit this assignment via gradescope, Homework 2.

 Turn in one document that includes

-- Your team's name.
+- Your team's name
-- A link to your team’s product backlog (i.e., your GitHub Projects board).
+- A link to your team’s product backlog (i.e., your GitHub Projects board)
 - A short justification for which user stories you are including in your MVP
 - A short document that describes which backend framework you are choosing, and why you decided on that framework
 - A URL which is running your starter repository

+To earn your extra credit, email [startups-staff](mailto:startups-staff@lists.andrew.cmu.edu) with a picture of your team outing or screenshot of your virtual activity showing everyone who participated.

 ## Grading